Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Modified DMA

 \subsection{Using the output from DMA}

-For practitioners, the most interesting output from DMA are: \begin{itemize} \item[(i)] The predictive mean of $y_{t+1}$ conditional on $\mathcal{F}_{t}, \hat y_{t+1}$.
+For practitioners, the most interesting output from DMA are: \begin{itemize} \item[(i)] The predictive mean of $y_{t+1}$ conditional on $\mathcal{F}_{t}$, denoted by $\hat y_{t+1}$.
 This is simply an average of each of the individual model predictive means.
 That is

 where